fredeerock/foreman/README.md

 - Navigate to Hosts > Discovered Hosts
 - Click Provision and choose Host Group **Base**.
 - Wait for installation to finish.
-- Once complete you can login with the Host Group password made in step 5 above.
+- Once complete you can login with the Host Group password made in step 7 above.

+4. You may alos choose to do the above step using the command line, but you have to install the hammer discovery plugin `yum install rubygem-hammer_cli_foreman_discovery` and set it up via: https://theforeman.org/plugins/foreman_discovery/4.0/index.html.

 ## References
 - https://theforeman.org/manuals/1.19